fabien-colonnier/MyWebsite/pages/research.md

 My research interest is mainly focused on visual navigation for robotic application.
-I used bio-inspired method to solve simple tasks such as stabilization, pursuit and obstacle avoidance.
+I used bio-inspired method to solve robotic tasks such as stabilization, pursuit and obstacle avoidance.

 <h2> Event-based visual sensor </h2>